 SBR — Styrene-butadiene rubber — is a type of synthetic rubber.
 It is highly resistant to abrasion.
 Moreover, the impact strength of SBR is good as well.
 However, it is not elastic and is more prone to splitting and cracking.

-Styrene-butadiene rubber is also used in the automotive industry for making seals and gaskets.
+Styrene-butadiene rubber is also used in the automotive industry to make seals and gaskets.
 However, it is not as chemical resistant as silicone rubber is.

 Pros